JoshuaMarkle/domjudge-aws-instructions/README.md

 # Running Contests

 This guide is designed to install and setup the basics for the DOMJudge server so I won't go in depth on how to make a contest or problems.
-Everything is pretty straightforward on the website.
-Everything is accessible on that admin dashboard page!
+Everything is pretty straightforward and accessible on that admin dashboard page!
 Good luck :smile:

 # References